aspose-email-cloud/aspose-email-cloud-java/docs/AiNameApi.md

 <a name="parseEmailAddress"></a>
 ## parseEmailAddress

-Description: Parse person&#39;s name out of an email address.
+Description: Parse person's name out of an email address.

 Returns: Match result.